ragibson/ModularityPruning/docs/source/basic_multilayer_example.rst

   0 0 0 0 0 0 0 0 0 0 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 0 0 0 0 0 0 0 0 0 0 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
   0 0 0 0 0 0 0 0 0 0 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 0 0 0 0 0 0 0 0 0 0 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 0 0 0 1 1 1 2 0 0 2 1 1 0 2 2 1 0 2 1 1 0 0 2 0 2 1 0 2 0 2

-Here, we can see that modularitypruning essentially identifies the ground membership vector (the first partition output) and a second partition that follows the ground truth for the first two layers, but splits the third into roughly equal size communities.
+Here, we can see that modularitypruning essentially identifies the ground truth membership vector (the first partition output) and a second partition that follows the ground truth for the first two layers, but splits the third into roughly equal size communities.

 This is perhaps reasonable since the final layer has no significant community structure whatsoever (it is comprised of a single community).

-As in the singlelayer case, it is often useful to set `restrict_num_communities` in order to restrict focus to a specific number of communities.
+As in the singlelayer case, it is often useful to set ``restrict_num_communities`` in order to restrict focus to a specific number of communities.
 However, the community structure is so strong in this example that we find similar results without this restriction.